BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 ## **Updating Software**

 MetaEdit can check for updates independently of Arctisoft Studio Hub.
 In **Settings → Application Services**, choose **Stable releases**, **Preview releases**, or **Manual checks only**.
 Use **Help → Check for Updates** to check at any time.
-A newer version appears in the main window; MetaEdit verifies the installer size and SHA-256 against the official release manifest before starting it.
+A newer version appears in the main window; MetaEdit verifies the installer size and SHA-256 against GitHub's release asset record before starting it.
 For publisher-signed releases, it also checks Windows trust and the installed publisher identity.
-The optional Hub can manage installed Arctisoft applications centrally using the release checksum sidecars.
+Compatible Hub builds can manage installed Arctisoft applications centrally using the same release asset digest.

 Version 2.0.0 is not Authenticode-signed.
 Windows may show an unknown-publisher warning or prevent it from running under stricter application-control settings.
 Download installers only from this official repository.